AERO: Entropy-Guided Framework for Private LLM Inference: AERO Beyond Private Inference: Broader Impact and Promises

-These connections demonstrate that promoting selective attention can be achieved either through architectural design or through careful entropy regularization, offering complementary approaches to the same underlying objective.

-{\bf Entropy-guided solution for attention sink and attention noise} The softmax operation in transformer-based attention mechanisms inherently assigns non-zero probabilities to all tokens due to its normalized exponential form.
-This leads to two key issues: disproportionate emphasis on specific tokens (attention sink) \cite{xiao2024efficient,cancedda2024spectral,gu2024attention}; and non-zero scores for irrelevant tokens (attention noise), which may leads to hallucinations \cite{ye2024differential}, outlier activations \cite{hu2024outlierefficient}, and inefficient use of model capacity.
+{\bf Entropy-guided framework for tackling softmax-inherent challenges in attention mechanism} The softmax function, fundamental to transformer-based attention mechanisms, inherently assigns non-zero probabilities to all tokens due to its normalized exponential structure.
+This leads to two primary issues inherent to softmax: disproportionate emphasis on specific tokens (known as attention sink) \cite{xiao2024efficient,cancedda2024spectral,gu2024attention}; and non-zero scores for irrelevant tokens (known as attention noise).
+These challenges can result in undesirable effects such as hallucinations \cite{ye2024differential}, outlier activations \cite{hu2024outlierefficient}, and rank collapse \cite{bao2024self}.